sam-grant/osiris-chat/README.md

 # A web interface for local AI models

-A stylish web-based chat interface for Ollama for your local network with integrated web, weather, and wikipedia search.
+A stylish web-based chat interface for Ollama with integrated web search.

 ## Demo